-If you work or aspire to work in austere environments where access to medical care is delayed, consider our 80 hour Wilderness First Responder certification.
+If you work or play in remote environments, you should have a Wilderness First Responder certification.
 It's the industry standard for professional guides, trip leaders, SAR team members, and many ski patrols.
-WFR training is also smart risk management for travelers planning an international itinerary and outdoor enthusiasts who take extended trips without a guide.
+WFR training is also great risk management for international travelers and outdoor enthusiasts who adventure without a guide.

 The WFR is an in-depth look at patient assessment, traumatic injuries, environmental topics, and medical emergencies.
-A comprehensive class with far more hands-on practice than a WFA, the WFR includes CPR and epinephrine administration certifications.
+A comprehensive class with far more hands-on practice than a WFA, this course includes both CPR and epinephrine administration certifications.
+WFR students can earn three hours of college credit through the University of Utah, and 70 hours of EMT CEUs through NOLS Wilderness Medicine.
 Graduation from a WFR turns an EMT into a Wilderness-EMT.
-Learn more about obtaining three hours of college credit for your WFR, not to mention 70 hours of EMT CEUs, from our curriculum provider, NOLS Wilderness Medicine.

-Students consistently report that highlights of their Wilderness First Responder course included an extended night scenario, a Mass Casualty Incident, and interactive classes on everything from dressing a blister to dealing with an appendicitis in the backcountry.
+Students consistently report that highlights of their WFR course included an extended night scenario, Mass Casualty Incidents, and fun, interactive classes on everything from dressing a blister to dealing with an appendicitis in the backcountry.